MLB Rumors: Bryce Harper Follows Manny Machado On Instagram, Setting Twitter Buzzing, Then Unfollows Him

 Baseball fans, or at least San Diego Padres baseball fans, got a jolt of excitement on Monday when free agent Bryce Harper took to his Instagram account and followed Manny Machado, who signed a 10-year, $300 million free agent contract with the Padres earlier in the week.
-Almost as soon as Machado was reported agreeing with the Padres terms, speculation began, as Inquisitr reported, that the San Diego club who finished with the fourth-worst record in Major League Baseball last year would attempt to add Harper as well.
+Almost as soon as Machado was signed to the Padres, speculation began that the San Diego club, who finished with the fourth-worst record in Major League Baseball last year, would attempt to add Harper as well, as The Inquisitr reported.

-With a payroll of only about $105 million including Machado’s contract, the Padres appeared at least capable of inking Harper to a mega-deal as well, according to MLB Network reporter Jon Heyman.
-When Harper followed Machado — as well as Padres first baseman Eric Hosmer who signed an eight-year, $144 million deal with San Diego in the 2017-2018 offseason, as CBS Sports recounted — some Padres fans took to Twitter, giddy over what they saw as a signal by Harper that he intended to join Machado at Petco Park this season.
+With a payroll of only about $105 million, including Machado’s contract, the Padres appeared at least capable of inking Harper to a mega-deal as well, according to MLB Network reporter Jon Heyman.
+When Harper followed Machado — as well as Padres first baseman Eric Hosmer, who signed an eight-year, $144 million deal with San Diego in the 2017-2018 offseason, as CBS Sports recounted — some Padres fans took to Twitter, giddy over what they saw as a signal by Harper that he intended to join Machado at Petco Park this season.

 “Hey @Bharper3407, I’m very vulnerable right now.
 That follow on Instagram is killing me,” wrote one fan on Twitter.